opencharles/charles-rest/architecture.md

 ## Understanding a Command

+A notification contains only the repo and the issue where the bot has been mentioned.
+To find the command, the bot searches for the **last** (most recent) comment in the issue where it's been mentioned.
+Only the last mentioning comment will be treated as a command, in order to avoid spamming.

 The bot has a [Brain](https://github.com/opencharles/charles-rest/blob/master/src/main/java/com/amihaiemil/charles/github/Brain.java) and at the beginning of each Action, it tries to **understand** the command.
 Understanding a command means building up the [Step](https://github.com/opencharles/charles-rest/blob/master/src/main/java/com/amihaiemil/charles/github/Step.java)s to be executed in order to fulfill the command.